-To achieve long term success, the Group places a high priority on its employees.
-In our workplace, we strive to promote equal opportunities, diversity and inclusion, and anti-discrimination.
-Our staff regularly attend seminars organised by the Equal Opportunities Committee to ensure that they are aware of the latest anti-discrimination legislation.
-On recruitment and remuneration, we are strictly abided by all relevant laws and regulations.
-To strengthen our employees' knowledge and skills in the areas of service quality, health and safety and business ethics, we offer a variety of training programmes.
+The Group places a strong emphasis on prioritising its employees to achieve long-term success.
+In our workplace, we are dedicated to fostering equal opportunities, diversity and inclusion, and a culture of anti-discrimination.
+Our employees at MP Hong Kong regularly participate in seminars organised by the Equal Opportunities Committee, ensuring that they stay informed about the latest anti-discrimination legislation.
+On recruitment and remuneration, we strictly adhere to all relevant laws and regulations.
+We offer a diverse range of training programmes to enhance our employees' knowledge and skills in the areas of service quality, health and safety, and business ethics.

-To pursue zero injury in our operations, we are in conformity with both the Occupational Safety and Health Ordinance (Cap.
-509 of the laws of Hong Kong) and Wharf REIC's Safety and Health Policy.
-We examine the Group's safety manual and Policy on Work Accidents and Injuries periodically.
-No work-related fatalities were reported in 2022.
+In our commitment to achieving zero injuries in our operations, we fully comply with both the Occupational Safety and Health Ordinance (Cap 509 of the laws of Hong Kong) and Wharf REIC's Safety and Health Policy.
+We successfully achieved ISO 45001 occupational safety and health management system certification at The Murray and MP Hong Kong.
+We conduct periodic evaluations of the Group's safety manual and Policy on Work Accidents and Injuries.
+No work-related fatalities were reported in 2023.

-On a regular basis, the Group evaluates its business practices to ensure compliance obligations.
-During the reporting year, no non-compliance cases regarding employment and occupational safety and health issues were recorded.
+Regular evaluations of our business practices are conducted to ensure compliance with our obligations.
+During the reporting year, no instances of non-compliance related to employment and occupational safety and health issues were recorded.